Mojeda01/financialCodePractice/cppArbitrageMathmatics2/2.1-Description-of-Model/theory.md

 numeraire asset $S^0_t$ will be no longer of importance when do the book-keeping in terms of the numeraire asset, i.e., in discounted terms.

+One can make the following easy, but crucial observation: for every